Macroscopic entanglement between localized domain walls inside a cavity: Setup and theoretical model

 The primary objective of our work is to generate stable entanglement between two localized Bloch domain walls in spatially separated magnetic strips placed inside a single mode, chiral cavity.
 As such the setup of our protocol involves two key components viz., the domain wall and the chiral cavity.

 Magnetic spin textures such as a domain wall (DW) occur naturally in a range of magnetic materials~\cite{Sherwood1959,Bobeck1967,malozemoff1979} and have rich topological structure that depend on the bulk properties and can majorly be classified in two types: Bloch walls and Neel walls~\cite{Thiaville2018}.
 These DWs can be localized spatially or pinned using various mechanisms \cite{Schafer1991,Kashuba1993,Jourdan2007,Koyama2011}.
 Secondly, chiral cavities~\cite{Hbener2020} are designed to excite a single polarization state such as left or right circularly polarized light.
 Such single-handed cavities have recently been demonstrated~\cite{Voronin2022} and used for generating strong coupling with chiral molecules~\cite{Rosario2023}.
 An illustration of the setup involving Bloch DWs in ferromagnetic strips inside an optical cavity is shown in Fig.~\ref{fig:setup_model}.
-The magnetic strips are placed in such a way that the polarized light inside the cavity passes through the center of the pinned Bloch DWs.
-The radiation pressure forces the pinned magnon modes of the DW to oscillate due to the inverse Faraday effect.
-For a strong pinning potential, the magnon mode behaves like a collective macroscopic particle and can be canonically quantized to resemble a quantum harmonic oscillator~\cite{Proskurin2018}.
+The magnetic strips are placed in such a way that the polarized light inside the cavity passes through the center of the pinned Bloch DWs. {The magneto-optical interaction between the cavity and the domain wall arises due to radiation pressure, as the circularly polarized light in the cavity generates an effective magnetic field in the medium, which can then couple to the spins inside the DW.
+This is known as the inverse Faraday effect~\cite{Pitaevskii1961}.
+While spin-orbit coupling mediates such effect in electronic systems~\cite{Pershan1966}, the interaction between the DW and cavity modes can be better understood in terms of how the electric permittivity tensor is modulated by spin oscillations.} For a strong pinning potential, the DW mode behaves like a collective macroscopic particle and can be canonically quantized to resemble a quantum harmonic oscillator~\cite{Proskurin2018}.

 Under this quantized picture, the Hamiltonian of the system, neglecting the dissipation effects, can be written as $\mathcal{H} = \mathcal{H}_0 + \mathcal{H}_{\rm int} + \mathcal{H}_{L}$, where the terms represent the non-interacting, interacting and the driving, respectively.
 For $N$ ferromagnetic strips inside a single-mode chiral cavity, with frequencies $\omega_j$ and $\omega_a$, respectively, the non-interacting Hamiltonian is given by ($\hbar = 1)$,